 Paying your rent

-It is a condition of your tenancy that your rent is due each week in advance.
-Your arrears should not build up between payments.
+Your rent is due each week in advance and it's important that arrears should not build up between payments.
 This means if you pay weekly then you should be one week in advance, if you pay four weekly you should be four weeks in advance and if you pay monthly then you should be one month in advance.
 This still applies if you are in receipt of Housing Benefit, Universal Credit or Discretionary Housing Payments.

 If you pay your rent monthly, it is due on the first of each month.
 If you would prefer to pay your rent at a different time of the month to fit with your pay day, please contact us to arrange it.